IgorJelic/barber-app/README.md

 # barber-app

-Personal project about managing simple barbershop with features like registration of new customers, and managing appointments.
+Personal project about managing simple barbershop with features like registration of new barbers, and managing appointments.
 Two roles: Admin and Guest Customer.